Prologue

 “No,” Kristen answers.
 “It’s a local brewery.
 German beer-hall style.
 Everyone sits around long picnic tables eating German food and drinking beer.
 They have a huge outdoor area.
 It’s a fun place.
 Super casual.”

 A local brewery with a German beer-hall vibe is completely my style.
 I whip out my phone and type a quick note to myself.
-Usually, I carry a notebook with me, but I switched to a small purse for today.
-I can’t explain why, but I love the act of writing things down on paper rather than using technology.
-My phone is all I have with me, though, and I don’t want to forget the places I’ve been to or heard about today.
+Usually, I carry a notebook with me since I prefer writing things down, but I switched to a small purse for today.
+My phone is all I have with me, and I don’t want to forget the places I’ve been to or heard about today.

 “Sounds great.”
 I pause.
 “But I work tomorrow.”